artprojectgroup/woocommerce-apg-weight-and-postcodestatecountry-shipping/readme.txt

 2. Screenshot of WC - APG Weight Shipping.
 APG Shipping Tab.

 == Changelog ==
+= 3.1 =
+* Adds support for the Cart and Checkout blocks.
 = 3.0.0.2 =
 * Small fixes.
 = 3.0.0.1 =